 - Chiang Mai: Elephant Nature Park (an elephant rescue and rehabilitation center!)

 When we first committed to our trip to Thailand, the first thing that we did was book a visit to Elephant Nature Park.
-Elephants are abused in so many ways (circuses, riding/tourism, illegal logging, street begging), and Elephant Nature Park does so much to help as many rescued elephants as they possibly can.
-When you book a trip to the park you can choose to simply visit or volunteer, and all of your money (and any additional donations) go to support the incredible work (and love!) that they tirelessly carry out/give every single day.
-I'll be posting more about our visit in another post.
-In the meantime, learn more about their efforts and/or visit or donate by clicking here.
+Elephants are sadly abused by humans in so many ways (circuses, riding/tourism, illegal logging, street begging), and Elephant Nature Park does so much to help as many rescued elephants as they possibly can.
+When you book a trip to the park you can choose to simply visit or volunteer, and all of your money (and any additional donations) goes to support the incredible work (and love!) that they tirelessly carry out/give every single day.
+You can earn more about their efforts and/or visit & donate by clicking here.

 Before we headed to the park, we loaded up our backpacks with goodies (aka junk) from 7-11 just in case they didn't offer much in terms of vegan food, but wow were we wrong!

 Every day for breakfast, lunch, and dinner, Elephant Nature Park offered an entirely vegetarian (mainly vegan!) buffet filled with authentic Thai foods, fresh fruits, and countless other deliciousness!
 It was actually the longest buffet that I have ever seen, anywhere: it went on and on and on!
 Not only that, they offered snacks throughout the day that always included bright purple Butterfly Pea Tea (so good!) and cookies, and they always had fresh water, coffee, and tea available (they even gave us reusable water bottles and cute water bottle carriers to refill with!).
 They also had a cash bar where you could buy beer, alcoholic drinks, extra snacks, and ice-cream.